 So, you’re thinking about going to graduate school… are you ready?

 Graduate school can be a rewarding experience that may contribute to your personal and professional growth.
-But, before making the decision to enter a graduate program, it is important to seriously consider your motivation.
+But, before making the decision to enter a graduate program, it is important to consider your motivation.

 Network!
 Start with your professors, advisors, and friends in your field.
 They can provide great insight and recommend strong programs that match your interests.